Neoclassical realism

 Neoclassical realism is a theory of international relations and an approach to foreign policy analysis.
 Initially coined by Gideon Rose in a 1998 World Politics review article, it is a combination of classical realist and neorealist – particularly defensive realist – theories.

-Neoclassical realism holds that the actions of a state in the international system can be explained by intervening systemic variables, such as the distribution of power capabilities among states; cognitive variables, such as the perception and misperception of systemic pressures, other states' intentions, or threats; and domestic variables, such as state institutions, elites, and societal actors that affect the power and freedom of action of the foreign policy decision-makers.
+The development of neoclassical realism is associated with foreign policy analyses that examine states’ foreign policy behavior not only through the structural characteristics of the international system but also through the interaction between systemic conditions and domestic dynamics.
+Within this approach, the explanation of states’ foreign policy choices takes into account the distribution of power at the international system level, as well as the political, social, and institutional characteristics of states.